kctang/kctang.github.io/_posts/2014-02-01-groovy-support-in-maven-projects.md

 Groovy has a unique quality that other dynamic/scripting languages does not - you can write plain Java code in a Groovy class.

-Sounds wierd, but this attribute makes it an excellent choice for Java developers trying to pick up this dynamic language - start by writing Java and ease into Groovy's style as you practice.
+This attribute makes it an excellent choice for Java developers trying to pick up this dynamic language - start by writing Java and ease into Groovy's style as you practice.

 To make the transition even smoother, you can mix Java classes with Groovy classes in Maven projects.
 All you need is to configure your project's `pom.xml` to "recognize" Groovy classes.